Sedona-Solutions/eslint-config-sedona/README.md

 It is available under the MIT Licence, more details in the LICENCE file.

-We would like to thanks the authors of the excellent eslint tool, and all the people who contributes to its rules and their documentations.
+We would like to thank the authors of the excellent eslint tool, and all the people who contribute to its rules and their documentations.